cocos/cocos-docs/en/publish/publish-native.md

 - Projects that run debug mode builds on MIUI 10 systems may pop up a "Detected problems with API compatibility" prompt box, which is a problem introduced by the MIUI 10 system itself, you can use release mode build to solve the problem.
 - When building for iOS, if you don't use WebView related features in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
 If you really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the game rejected by App Store, you can still try to appeal through email.
+- Starting from v2.3.0, Android and Android Instant use the same build template, and the built projects are in the `build\jsb-default\frameworks\runtime-src\proj.android-studio` directory.
+Please note for this directory:
+  - For code and third-party library used separately by the Android, place them in the `app/src` and `app/libs` directories, respectively (If you don't have these two directories, you can create them yourself).
+  - For code and third-party library used separately by the Android Instant, place them in the `game/src` and `game/libs` directories, respectively.
+  - For code and third-party library used in common by the Android and Android Instant, place them in the `src` and `libs` directories, respectively.
+  - The `jni\CocosAndroid.mk` and `jni\CocosApplication.mk` files in the `proj.android-studio` directory are mainly used for engine-related configuration and aren't recommended to be modified.
+If you need to modify the configuration, please refer to the following:
+    - For Android, please modify in `app\jni\Android.mk` and `app\jni\Application.mk` files.
+    - For Android Instant, please modify in `game\jni\Android.mk` and `game\jni\Application.mk` files.

+  When compiling Android, `assembleRelease/Debug` is executed by default.
+When compiling Android Instant, `instant:assembleRelease/Debug` is executed by default.

 ---